jefferywmoore/CISSP-Study-Resources/CISSP-Domain-5-Objectives.md

     - many software-defined networks (SDNs) use the ABAC model
   - ABAC allows administrators to create rules within a policy using plain language statements such as "Allow Managers to access the WAN using a mobile device"
 - 5.4.6 Risk based access control
-  - **Risk-based access control**: evaluates the environment and the situation, and makes decisions based on software security policies;
+  - **Risk-based access control**: evaluates the environment and the situation, and makes decisions based on software security policies
     - a model that grants access after evaluating risk; it can control access based on multiple factors such as a user's location, determined by IP addresses, whether the user has logged on with MFA, and the user's device
     - advanced models use machine learning, making predictive conclusions about current activity based on past activity
+    - note that a risk-based access control can be used, as an example, to block malicious traffic from an infected IoT device by evaluating the environment and situation, and using that info to block traffic deemed abnormal

 ## [5.5](#55-manage-the-identity-and-access-provisioning-lifecycle-osg-9-chpts-1314) Manage the identity and access provisioning lifecycle (OSG-9 Chpts 13,14)